Factors Associated with Computer Related Pains

 If you or someone you know is facing challenges or pain associated with excessive time on the computer, you are in luck.
 New technology always brings new challenges.
 While computers are certainly not new at this point, the knowledge of how to use them correctly without creating unnecessary stress and strain on the tissues has come a long way in the past twenty years.
 Research and experience is showing that we have a lot more control of our situation than what was once thought.
 Ergonomic specialists, medical doctors, chiropractors and physical therapists all work to help reduce stress and improve your efficiency while working at the computer.
 Physical therapists, because of their extensive knowledge and training on neuromuscular movement patterns, are often in the best position to help guide the recommendations and changes recommended for the individual.
 There are many factors associated with modifying someone’s work station and their use of it.
 What follows is a breakdown of some of these factors and recommendations for how you can obtain the help you need to reduce pain and increase function, productivity and overall enjoyment of what you do.

-Here are some factors associated with the setup of your ergonomic workstation:
+Here are some factors associated with computer related pains:

 Factors associated with your monitor include lighting, (specifically the angle of your screen(s) vs. natural and other light sources to reduce glare), distance from your eyes to the monitor, angle of the monitor, height of the monitor, position of the monitor in relation to the mouse, your body, etc. Many people these days now find themselves with two or more monitors, CPUs and/or mice, sometimes multiple and sometimes only one keyboard and mouse.